FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 For example a Module have tow field which represent path, however these are "logical path" the meaning of which is "implementation defined".

-As such this guide will not use Module.
+As such this guide does not recommend the utilization of Module.

 ### Thread